-Welcome to the wonderful world of Year 5C!
+Welcome to the wonderful world of Year 5C Amman!

-Here's what we will be learning this summer term:
+Here's what we will be learning this autumn half-term:

 The children will be focusing on consolidating and building upon their previous mathematical knowledge.
-In class children will practicing their fluency, problem solving and reasoning skills.
+In class children will practising their fluency, problem solving and reasoning skills.

 It is vital that children know their times tables and practice their mental arithmetic.